SLanberg/TokenGuard/README.md

 2) In the Front-End folder run "npm run dev"
 3) In the DB create tables with the commands from the init.sql or import it

+## Run tests
+1) Go the the /front-end folder
+2) Run `npm test`

+## Format with prettier
+1) npx prettier --write .

 ## Technology description
-For the front-end used: SvelteKit, Tailwind, TypeScript For the back-end used: NodeJS, PostgreSQL, TypeScript Wrapped in the Docker.
+For the front-end used: SvelteKit, Tailwind, TypeScript For the back-end used: Node.js, Postgres, TypeScript Wrapped in the Docker.